apache/nuttx/configs/sama5d4-ek/README.txt

                  http://www.nuttx.org/doku.php?id=wiki:nxinternal:memconfigs#task_create

       2014-8-29: System call interface verified.
-      2014-9-11: There has been some breakage due to changes for the knsh configuration.
-This test now hangs after running the first ELF program.
-With GDB I can see that the IDLE loop is running but apparently either ELF main program is deadlocked.
-Need to revisit.
+      2014-9-16: Reverified after fixing changes for the knsh configuration that broke this on.
+All seems to be well now.

   knsh:
     An NSH configuration used to test the SAMA5D kenel build configuration.